 Halloween is a terrible time to be selling a house, and it only gets harder from here.
 Between the howling winds and rock-throwing hooligans, and empty house is more of a liability than an asset during the cold months.
 Especially around Big Spooky when teenagers everywhere are up to no good and just looking for a little damage to do that ‘won’t hurt anyone’.
 If you’ve been trying to sell a house you don’t want that is still on the market in late October, it’s time to do everything you possibly can to get it sold and into the hands of someone with the time and resources to take care of the property.

-Today, Seller’s Advantage is here to outline the five leading reasons to get your house off the market before the big spooky holiday of costumes, candy, and mischievous property damage rolls around.
+Today, Seller’s Advantage is here to outline the five leading reasons to sell my house fast in Los Angeles CA and to get your house off the market before the big spooky holiday of costumes, candy, and mischievous property damage rolls around.

 1) Winter is the Slowest Time for Home Sales